mlau01/OC-9-Mediscreen/README.md

 # Mediscreen
 Mediscreen is an application about managing patient.
 It offer services to doctors, clinics or other medical compagnies to handle patients file.
-In future releases Mediscreen will be able to warn medical assistant of potencial deseases risks.
+It can releases Mediscreen will be able to warn medical assistant of potencial deseases risks.

 This application use different technologies to achieve his purpose like: